MisokralPanovic/RNAseq/README.md

     ## [1] 27607

-check if count sample names and metdata sample names are the same
+4. Assess if count sample names and metadata sample names are equal.

 ``` r
 all(rownames(data.meta) %in% colnames(data))